BlinkTagInc/gtfs-to-html-service/README.md

 This is the codebase for https://run.gtfstohtml.com/

-This project is a node.js app that runs on a server and uses the [gtfs-to-html](https://github.com/brendannee/gtfs-to-html) to generate HTML schedules from transit data in GTFS format.
-It listens via websockets for the agency name, GTFS file location and timetable configuration and responds with a URL where the completed HTML timetabled can be downloaded.
+This project is a node.js app that runs on a server and uses the [gtfs-to-html](https://github.com/brendannee/gtfs-to-html) to generate HTML or PDF schedules from transit data in GTFS format.
+It listens via websockets for the agency name, GTFS file location and timetable configuration and responds with a URL where the completed HTML or PDF timetables can be downloaded.

 ## Setup